Eve Brodlique Summers: Career

 Brodlique was successful writing editorials, specials, poems, romances, and plays.
 A Training School for Lovers, the title of her first play, was a one-act presentation of one woman's sacrifice of her heart's desire to secure the happiness of another woman.
 Her poems had a simplicity and directness of feeling.
 There was an under-current of sadness in her verses that seemed unnatural for one so young unless they understood how Brodlique had suffered: that she was the last of her name; that she had buried everyone in her family; and that she felt alone in the world.
 She also wrote a volume of short stories.
 Of her short stories, the most popular were her representations of life among the fisher-folk of rock-girt Cornwall.
 Of these stories, Blewett said:— "No one can hope to master Cornish humor or Cornish sentiment, to say nothing of Cornish dialect, who has not the birthright to a knowledge of these difficult things as has Eve Brodlique."

 Brodlique was a member of the Chicago Woman's Club.
 In 1893, she served as corresponding secretary of the Woman's National Press League.

 In 1897, she was elected president of the Chicago Press League.
 Brodlique was one of the most versatile writers in the league.
 She could jump from politics to fashion, from prose to poetry, from humor to pathos, and write a dramatic criticism as well as an article on art.
 She was "Peg Woffington" of "The Matinee Girl" column in a popular afternoon paper, and once a week, "Evelyn" on fashions, and nearly every day, had about two columns on a bit of everything without a signature.

 During the 1897 World's Fair, she belonged to the editorial staff of the Chicago Post, and kept to the fore the Canadian exhibit and the people from Canada who attended the fair.
 She also attended the Paris Peace Conference of 1919–1920.

 Personal life

-Broadlique returned to Canada in August 1896, touring Quebec and Ontario.
+Brodlique returned to Canada in August 1896, touring Quebec and Ontario.

-In 1899, she married Leland Laflin Summers (d.
-1927), Consulting Engineer of the Florence and Cripple Creek railroad company and the La Bella Mining company of Denver, Colorado.
+On 4 April 1899 in London, Ontario, she married Leland Laflin Summers, consulting engineer of the Florence and Cripple Creek railroad company and the La Bella Mining company of Denver, Colorado.
 Afterwards, they lived in Denver.
-They had one child, a son, Leland Llewellyn Brodlique Summers (1903–1948).
+They had a son born in Chicago, Llewelyn Leland Brodlique Summers (1903–1948).
+In 1937, their son married Margaret Grace Shotwell, the daughter of Columbia University history professor James T. Shotwell.

 Brodlique resided at "Summerslea", an estate on Long Island.
-She died in a sanitarium in Saugerties, New York, October 10, 1949.
+She died in a sanitarium in Saugerties, New York, 10 October 1949.
 Burial was in Woodstock, New York.